Shopify/liquid/_tags/variable.md

 This statement is valid.
 ```

-Wrap a variable value in quotations `"` to save it as a string.
+Wrap a value in quotations `"` to save it as a string variable.

 <p class="code-label">Input</p>
 ```liquid